zerob13/fe-good-stuff/README.md

 ![](http://placehold.it/350x150)

 - [enjoycss](http://enjoycss.com/) EnjoyCSS is an advanced CSS3 generator that allows you to get rid of routine coding.
+- [gremlins.js](https://github.com/marmelab/gremlins.js) gremlins.js is a monkey testing library written in JavaScript, for Node.js and the browser

 ## Documents
 - [frontend-guidelines](https://github.com/bendc/frontend-guidelines) Some HTML, CSS and JS best practices.